DynAIkon-Ltd/DynAIkonTrap/docs/source/preparing-the-raspberry-pi.rst

    .. _sshcredentials:

    * **Set hostname**.
 This is what your Raspberry Pi will be called on your local network.
-We have called it "dynaikontrap" in our example.
+We have called it ``raspberrytrap`` in our example.
 Whilst it is possible to put spaces in the hostname, we recommend *not* to do this.
 Instead perhaps use a hyphen.
    * **Enable SSH**.
 This will allow you to log into your Raspberry Pi over the network.
 Select "Use password authentication".
    * **Set username and password**.
 These will be the credentials you will use to log into your Raspberry Pi.
-Set a reasonable username and password.
+We have chosen the username ``ecologist``.
      Whilst it is possible to put spaces in the username, we recommend *not* to do this; of course your password may have arbitrary characters.
    * **Configure wireless LAN**.
 This is necessary, if you are not going wired